Uniform Local Tabularity in Intuitionistic Logic: The hierarchy of locally tabular logics

 \section{The hierarchy of locally tabular logics}

-In this section we will study the hierarchy of locally tabular logics -- the \textit{top} of the Kuznetsov hierarchy \cite{Bezhanishvili2019}.
-We will begin in Section \ref{Section: n-uniformity does not collapse} by recalling the easy fact that within tabular logics $n$-uniformity does not collapse.
-We then move in Section \ref{Section: 1-uniform and 2-uniform logics} to characterizing the $0,1,2$-uniformly locally tabular logics.
-In Section \ref{Section: 3-uniformity and logic of finite combs} we make some remarks on $3$-uniform logics of infinite depth, connecting them to recent studies of local tabularity in bi-intuitionistic logic \cite{localtabularityisdecidable}.
-We conclude in Section \ref{section: non-uniform locally tabular logic} with an example of a locally tabular but not uniformly locally tabular logic.
+In this section we will study the hierarchy of locally tabular logics --- the \textit{top} of the Kuznetsov hierarchy \cite{Bezhanishvili2019}.
+In \ref{Section: 1-uniform and 2-uniform logics} by characterizing the $0,1,2,3$-uniformly locally tabular logics.
+We then give in Section \ref{section: non-uniform locally tabular logic} an example of a locally tabular but not uniformly locally tabular logic.